Dahegam: History

 During 1257 AD, Gujarat was under the Khilji dynasty.
 Jafar Khan of the Tughlak dynasty had overpowered King Ram Ray Rathod of Idar.
-The Mughals took control of a majority of the Gujarat during this period.
+The Mughals took control of a majority of Gujarat during this period.
 Later, the Marathas administered the region during 1753 AD.
-Damaji Gaikwad is considered to be most significant ruler.
-Dahegam taluka was founded in 1875 AD during Gaekwad rule and it soon become a major political center in the area.
+Damaji Gaikwad is considered to be the most significant ruler.
+Dahegam taluka was founded in 1875 AD during Gaekwad rule and soon become a major political center in the area.
 It was conferred municipality or nagarpalika status in 1987 as a part of Ahmedabad district.
 When Ahmedabad district was halved in 1998, Dahegam became a part of Gandhinagar district.

 Geography

 Dahegam is located at 23.17°N 72.82°E. It has an average elevation of 73 metres (239 feet).